City-of-Helsinki/mlops-template/README.md

 This is a template for open source ML and analytics projects.
 It is best used as part of MLOps practices, for continuously exploring with data, developing, training and deploying your models.
 It ties together all components required for reproducible and explainable data science, CD/CT/CI tools, unit testing and more.

 All you need to do for starting to work on your data project is to install the template and hook it to your data source and application.

 You are free to modify this teplate for the needs of your project.
-It is meant to get you started, and you are free to modify it to your needs.
-All feedback is wellcome!

 For general coding best practices, refer to [dev.hel.fi](https://dev.hel.fi/) where applicable.